Summary

 IFERROR(MID(B5,SEQUENCE(LEN(B5)),1)+0,"")

-When you wrap a formula in IFERROR, you are essentially forcing another result when the formula returns an error.
+By wrapping a formula in IFERROR, we force another result when the formula returns an error.
 When the formula does not return an error, the result passes through IFERROR unchanged.
 The snippet uses this behavior to convert errors to an empty string ("").
 After the IFERROR function processes the array returned by MID, it returns an array like this:

 {1;0;0;"";"";"";"";"";"";""}